Callan-Rubakov Effect and Higher Charge Monopoles: Low Energy Fermions

 \section{Low Energy Fermions}

 Now we would like to derive the interaction between the low energy fermion modes and the dyon degrees of freedom.
-Upon integrating out the dyon fields, this localized interaction will give rise to effective boundary conditions that encodes the general Callan-Rubakov effect.
+Due to the fact that the long range electric field suppresses long lived excitations of the dyon field, any fermion-dyon interaction should be integrated out to give an effective boundary condition for the long range fermion fields.

 One way to determine the fermion-dyon interaction is from the explicit form of the fermion zero-modes of the full UV Dirac equation.
 In solving the Dirac equation, we are treating the gauge field as a classical background so that the solutions encode the tree level interaction of the fermions with the monopole.
 We can then determine the dyon interaction by matching the low energy fermions onto the large $r$ limit of the fermion zero-modes and imposing conservation of gauge symmetry.